 When are the sessions?

-I run regular seated dance sessions in Bath and would love you to join us:
+I run three regular seated dance sessions that are open to all and would love you to join us:

 Southdown Methodist Church The Hollow, Bath, BA2 1NJ